Kartikeysoni1/CodeHelp-DSA-Busted-Series/Lecture001 Introduction, Flow Charts, PseudoCode, Programming and Why/Readme.md

 <h6>
 In this video, We would learn about what is flow chart & what is pseudocode.
-What is use of programming amd why to do programming?
+What is use of programming and why to do programming?
 </h6>
 <ul>
   <li>